 Trump to preside over signing of historic Middle East deals at White House

 Israeli Prime Minister Benjamin Netanyahu will sign deals marking the normalization of relations with both the United Arab Emirates and Bahrain.
-The UAE deal was announced last month, with the Bahrain deal added on Friday.
+The UAE deal was announced last month, with the Bahrain deal announced on Friday.
 The ceremony on the South Lawn is expected to see about 700 guests in attendance.

 TRUMP ANNOUNCES DEAL BETWEEN BAHRAIN, ISRAEL TO NORMALIZE RELATIONS IN PUSH FOR MIDEAST PEACE